Next »

 Dear LoveHotWaterBottles,

-Only once the bottle is being used, ageing process starts.
+Only once the hot water bottle is being used, ageing process starts.

 Please note if a hot water bottle is properly used and cared, it can last for more than 10 years as rubber is not a perishable product if it is stored and kept in recommended form.